deepsea-inria/pbench/pplot.md

 Our plotting tool currently generates three synthetic speedup curves by default and one extra synthetic curve, optionally.
 The first synthetic curve is the ***maximal speedup curve***.
-This curve is defined by the function

-$$\textrm{maximal}(P) = \frac{P \cdot T_S}{T_1}$$

-where $P$ denotes the number of processors, $T_1$ the running time of the parallel program on a single processor, and $T_S$ the running time of the sequential baseline program.
+This curve is defined by the function $\textrm{maximal}(P) = \frac{P \cdot T_S}{T_1}$, where $P$ denotes the number of processors, $T_1$ the running time of the parallel program on a single processor, and $T_S$ the running time of the sequential baseline program.
 The maximal speedup curve gives a realistic upper bound on the parallel speedup by taking into account any additional work that must be performed by the parallel run compared to the sequential run.

 The second synthetic curve is the ***idle-time-specific curve***.
-This curve is defined by the function

-$$\textrm{idletime}(P) = \frac{P \cdot T_S}{T_1 + I_P}$$

-where $I_P$ denotes the time spent by a processor when the processor is idling and waiting for work, combined across all processors.
-The `pplot` tool expects for the value of $I_P$ to be reported by the benchmark program to `stdout` in the form: `total_idle_time` *t*, where *t* denotes the total idle time in seconds.
+This curve is defined by the function $\textrm{idletime}(P) = \frac{P \cdot T_S}{T_1 + I_P}$, where $I_P$ denotes the time spent by a processor when the processor is idling and waiting for work, combined across all processors.
+The `pplot` tool expects for the value of $I_P$ to be reported by the benchmark program to `stdout` in the form:
+`total_idle_time` *t*, where *t* denotes the total idle time in seconds.
 This curve represents the speedup curve that we might expect to see if we consider only the performance of the parallel program on a single processor and the amount of idle time as the number of processors increase.

 The third synthetic curve is the ***inflation-specific curve***.
-This curve is defined by the function
+This curve is defined by the function $\textrm{inflation}(P) = \frac{P

-$$\textrm{inflation}(P) = \frac{P \cdot T_S}{T_1 + F_P}$$
+\cdot T_S}{T_1 + F_P}$, where $F_P$ denotes the "work inflation".
+The

-where $F_P$ denotes the "work inflation".
-The work inflation of a parallel computation is the amount of time by which the computation is slowed down due to effects that are not related to processor utilization.
+work inflation of a parallel computation is the amount of time by which the computation is slowed down due to effects that are not related to processor utilization.
 The most significant of these effects are the increased costs relating to memory accesses in a parallel computation where multiple processors are sharing the same memory controllers.
 Because the work inflation term $F_P$ is not readily measured in a direct fashion, we derive the inflation-specific speedup from $(P \cdot T_S) / (P \cdot T_P - I_P)$.

     prun speedup -baseline "examples/others/speedup.sh -algo foo" -baseline-runs 1 -parallel "examples/others/speedup.sh -algo bar -proc 1,2,3,4" -runs 2
     pplot speedup --factored

 The factored speedup mode can optionally generate one more curve: the
 ***elision-specific curve***.
 This curve is calculated by

-$$\textrm{elision}(P) = \frac{P \cdot T_S}{T_E}$$
+$\textrm{elision}(P) = \frac{P \cdot T_S}{T_E}$, where $T_E$ denotes

-where $T_E$ denotes the running time of the "sequential elision" of the parallel benchmark.
+the running time of the "sequential elision" of the parallel benchmark.
 The sequential elision is the program that is derived by substituting all parallel function calls in the program by sequential function calls.
 What remains in the elision program is just the parallel algorithm, minus the overheads imposed by parallel scheduling.

     prun speedup -baseline "examples/others/speedup.sh -algo foo" -baseline-runs 1 -elision "examples/others/speedup.sh -algo elision_of_bar" -elision-runs 1 -parallel "examples/others/speedup.sh -algo bar -proc 1,2,3,4" -runs 2